tecnico-sec/Secure-Sockets-in-action/README.md

 ## Goals

-- Create a public and private key
+- Create a server and user key
+- Use the keys create certificates
-- Use the keys created to make a secure connection between a server and a client
+- Use those to create a secure channel

 ## Introduction

 This laboratory assignment uses Java Development Kit (JDK) version 7 or later, running on Linux.
 The Java platform strongly emphasizes security, including language safety, cryptography, public key infrastructure, secure communication, authentication and access control.
-In this laboratory we use [OpenSSL](https://www.openssl.org/) to create keys.
-And use those same keys to create a secure connection.
+In this laboratory we use [OpenSSL](https://www.openssl.org/) to create keys and the certificate, and then use the Java implementationof TLS/SSL to create a secure channel for communication.

 MP - no, the goal was to create the keys, then the certificate, and then use the Java implementation of TLS/SSL or HTTPS.
 See `javax.net.ssl.SSLSocketFactory`